Quick Answer

 The whole unit on one sheet: five product structures, their defining risks, and the suitability lines the exam rewards.

-- General partner (GP) has unlimited personal liability; limited partner (LP) liability is capped at the amount invested.
+- General partner (GP) has unlimited personal liability; limited partner (LP) liability is generally capped at the amount invested.
 This is the core distinction.

 - Partners are taxed on their share of partnership income, not on cash actually distributed.
 A partner can owe tax with no distribution received.